hemashushu/regex-anre/README.md

-# ANREG
+# Regex - ANRE Edition

-_ANREG_ is a brand new regex language that offers all the capabilities of traditional regex but in much simpler form.
+_ANRE_ is a brand new regex language that offers all the capabilities of traditional regex but in much simpler form.

-Designed with user-friendliness in mind, _ANREG_ requires no prior knowledge to get started and can be seamlessly converted to and from traditional regex.
+Designed with user-friendliness in mind, _ANRE_ requires no prior knowledge to get started and can be seamlessly converted to and from traditional regex.

-(Note: ANREG is short for _XiaoXuan Regular Expression_)
+(Note: ANRE is short for _XiaoXuan Regular Expression_)

-[anreg-rs](https://github.com/hemashushu/anreg-rs) is a lightweight engine (interpreter) for ANREG.
+[regex-anre](https://github.com/hemashushu/regex-anre) is a lightweight engine (interpreter) for ANRE.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=4 orderedList=false} -->